 Finally, as a program, New Path's PSH/Housing First approach requires permanent housing with no preconditions alongside provision of supportive services.
-Therefore, the successful outcomes produced in New Path's first three years may only continue into the future if fidelity to the PSH/Housing First approach is maintained.
+Therefore, the successful outcomes produced in New Path's first four years may only continue into the future if fidelity to the PSH/Housing First approach is maintained.
 Any changes in the program's design will impact continuity of program outcomes.
-This would include changes in the prioritization process which could result in selection of residents with lower utilization than previous residents.